The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 by Saint Gregory the Great

-So, pray the Angelus (or the Regina Caeli during the Paschal Season; that is, from Easter Sunday to Pentecost Sunday) every day (except on Sundays) at noon, at least—if not also at 6:00 AM and 6:00 PM.
-Set the alarm on your watch for 11:59 AM to remind you to stop whatever you are doing at midday.
+So, pray the Angelus (or the Regina Caeli during the Paschal Season; that is, from Easter Sunday to Pentecost Sunday) every day at noon, at least—if not also at the traditional times of 6:00 AM and 6:00 PM.
+Set the alarm on your watch or other device for 11:59 AM to remind you to stop whatever you are doing at midday.
 It may seem like a nuisance to stop work to pray, so just remember that if it weren’t for God, you wouldn’t have any work in the first place.

 The Angelus